Achilles Tendon Rupture

 History and Physical

-The examiner performs the Thompson test to assess for Achilles tendon continuity in the setting of suspected rupture.
-The examiner places the patient in the prone position with the ipsilateral knee flexed to about 90 degrees.
-The foot/ankle is in the resting position.
-Upon squeezing the calf, the examiner notes the presence and degree of plantarflexion at the foot/ankle.
+The examiner should perform the Thompson test to assess for Achilles tendon continuity in the setting of suspected rupture.
+The patient is positioned in the prone position with the ipsilateral knee flexed to about 90 degrees while the foot and ankle rest.
+By squeezing the calf, the examiner observes the presence and degree of plantarflexion at the foot and ankle.
 This should be compared to the contralateral side.
 A positive (abnormal) test is strongly associated with Achilles rupture.

 Evaluation